zengelan/eks-workshop/content/040_shiftleft/Lab2.md

 10. if not then investigate why it fails, fix the issue and check in the code changes again

+### When the build succeeded
+1. Investigate the console output from the build and check out which resources were deployed
+1. Look in the Cloudformation console for the relevant region for detail on the deployed assets and stages: https://us-west-1.console.aws.amazon.com/cloudformation/home?region=us-west-1

 {{%expand "Need help?" %}}
 Check out this post for some help and and example https://stackoverflow.com/a/48417263